id/emqx-docs/en_US/multi-tenancy/namespace.md

 ## Quick Start: Configure Rate Limiter per Namespace

 You can configure per-namespace rate limiters to control traffic and message flow for specific client groups.
-These limiters work in conjunction with EMQX's existing rate-limiting existing rate limiters for zones and listeners, depending on the type of limiter configured.
+These limiters work in conjunction with EMQX's existing rate limiters for zones and listeners, depending on the type of limiter configured.

 ### Limiter Types